davegurnell/tipi/README.md

 Tipi is a work in progress:

- - Simplify initialization of the environment from Scala

-   We need pimps for `Ids` and `Transformers` from things like functions, partial functions, and common data types.

  - Import Scala environments from Tipi code (idea for [sbt-tipi]).
 For example:

         {{ import class="com.untyped.HandyUtilities" }}

  - Prefix imported environments to allow basic namespacing (idea for [sbt-tipi]).
 For example:

         {{ import class="com.untyped.HandyUtilities" prefix="util:" }}

 # Licence